Zookal/magento-mock/README.md

 An example would be if you switch from one Stripe payment module to another or changing the credit card payment provider.

-Simply delete all module relevant files.
+Simply delete/uninstall all module relevant files.

 In one of your local modules add the following "backup" entry into the config.xml: